-2: Host governments should facilitate rapid access to disaster victims for NGHAs
+2 Host governments should facilitate rapid access to disaster victims for NGHAs

 If NGHAs are to act in full compliance with their humanitarian principles, they should be granted rapid and impartial access to disaster victims, for the purpose of delivering humanitarian assistance.
 It is the duty of the host government, as part of the exercising of sovereign responsibility, not to block such assistance, and to accept the impartial and apolitical action of NGHAs.

-Host governments should facilitate the rapid entry of relief staff, particularly by waiving requirements for transit, entry and exit visas, or arranging for these to be rapidly granted.
+Host governments should facilitate the rapid entry of relief staff, particularly by waiving requirements for transit, entry and exit visas, or arranging that these are rapidly granted.
 Governments should grant over-flight permission and landing rights for aircraft transporting international relief supplies and personnel, for the duration of the emergency relief phase.

-3: Governments should facilitate the timely flow of relief goods and information during disasters
+3 Governments should facilitate the timely flow of relief goods and information during disasters

 Relief supplies and equipment are brought into a country solely for the purpose of alleviating human suffering, not for commercial benefit or gain.
-Such supplies should normally be allowed free and unrestricted passage and should not be subject to requirements for consular certificates of origin or invoices, import and/or export licences or other restrictions, or to import taxes, landing fees or port charges.
+Such supplies should normally be allowed free and unrestricted passage and should not be subject to requirements for consular certificates of origin or invoices, import and/or export licences or other restrictions, or to importation taxation, landing fees or port charges.

-The temporary importation of necessary relief equipment, including vehicles, light aircraft and telecommunications equipment, should be facilitated by the receiving host government through the temporary waiving of licensing or registration requirements.
-Equally, governments should not restrict the reexportation of relief equipment at the end of a relief operation.
+The temporary importation of necessary relief equipment, including vehicles, light aircraft and telecommunications equipment, should be facilitated by the receiving host government through the temporary waving of licence or registration restrictions.
+Equally, governments should not restrict the re-exportation of relief equipment at the end of a relief operation.

-To facilitate disaster communications, host governments are encouraged to designate certain radio frequencies, which relief organisations may use incountry and for international communications for the purpose of disaster communications, and to make such frequencies known to the disaster response community prior to the disaster.
+To facilitate disaster communications, host governments are encouraged to designate certain radio frequencies, which relief organisations may use in-country and for international communications for the purpose of disaster communications, and to make such frequencies known to the disaster response community prior to the disaster.
 They should authorise relief personnel to utilise all means of communication required for their relief operations.

-4: Governments should seek to provide a co-ordinated disaster information and planning service
+4 Governments should seek to provide a coordinated disaster information and planning service

-The overall planning and co-ordination of relief efforts is ultimately the responsibility of the host government.
-Planning and co-ordination can be greatly enhanced if NGHAs are provided with information on relief needs and government systems for planning and implementing relief efforts as well as information on potential security risks they may encounter.
+The overall planning and coordination of relief efforts is ultimately the responsibility of the host government.
+Planning and coordination can be greatly enhanced if NGHAs are provided with information on relief needs and government systems for planning and implementing relief efforts as well as information on potential security risks they may encounter.
 Governments are urged to provide such information to NGHAs.

-To facilitate effective co-ordination and the efficient utilisation of relief efforts, host governments are urged to designate, prior to disaster, a single point of contact for incoming NGHAs to liaise with the national authorities.
+To facilitate effective coordination and the efficient utilisation of relief efforts, host governments are urged to designate, prior to disaster, a single point-of-contact for incoming NGHAs to liaise with the national authorities.

-5: Disaster relief in the event of armed conflict
+5 Disaster relief in the event of armed conflict